 Elizabeth began her career in branding and introducing leading international brands, like Sony Ericsson, into the North American market.
 She co-founded Studioe9 in 2004, which functioned as an independent digital laboratory servicing global advertising agencies including IRIS Nation and TBA Global.
 At StudioE9, Elizabeth emerged as the driving force behind the creation of some of the first public/private partnerships focused on job creation for women in developing countries.

-Kimberley Chongyon Motley is a Board Member of the Digital Citizen Fund.
-She is an international human rights and civil rights attorney from Milwaukee, Wisconsin.
+Kimberley Chongyon Motley is an international human rights and civil rights attorney from Milwaukee, Wisconsin.

 Motley is the first foreign attorney to practice in Afghanistan since 2008 and is considered one of the most effective International Human Rights Attorneys and Defense Attorneys operating in Afghanistan.